ChernikovDenys/DotiDotApi/README.md

 But the information I were looking for in `keywords` is actually in a meta tag with the name="description" attribute.
 So this is the only area where I have succeeded

+Being honest, it doesn't work and require overhaul.
+But hey, I'll show you at least what I've done.

 * Ruby version